 Why do boxers prefer boil and bite over custom-made mouthguards?

 Despite boil and bite mouthguards being a little bit uncomfortable on teeth and jaws, it is ironic that even the most experienced boxers still prefer them to the custom-made brands.

 One obvious reason is the price.
 Boil and bite mouthguards are relatively cheap going for as little as $20.
 On the other hand, custom made brands can be expensive as they involve a lot of work.
-You have to visit your dentist first so that he can get your dental impression.
-This dental impression is later sent to the laboratory where a custom-made mouthguard is made purposely for you.
+First, you have to visit your dentist just to get a dental impression.
+This dental impression is then later sent to the laboratory where a custom-made mouthguard is made for you.

-Another advantage of boil and bite mouthguards boxers cited was availability.
+Another advantage of boil and bite mouthguards boxers often cite is availability.
 For a boxer, a daily routine of training and exercise may limit the time available to visit the dentist to get a custom-made mouthguard.
-That is why most boxing athletes find it relatively easier to just purchase an over the counter boil and bite mouthguard.
+That is why most boxers find it easier to purchase an over the counter boil and bite mouthpiece.

 Whether you are an amateur boxer or just a boxing enthusiast who enjoys training, it very crucial you wear a protective mouthguard when in the ring.